exonum/exonum-doc/src/architecture/services.md

 }
 ```

-The `state_hash` method needs to return a list of hashes for all
+The `state_hash` method returns a list of hashes for all
 Merklized tables defined by the service.
 Hashes are calculated based on the
 current blockchain state `view`.
 The core uses this list to aggregate